ADSP22-WhyDoesNoOneCycleHere/simra-visualizations-server/doc/SETUP_UBUNTU.md

 python importer/importer/create_legs.py
 ```

 2. Execute importer/importer/import.py to import the CSV data into the database.
+This will import all files that are in subdirectories of importer/resources
 **Attention, depending on the amount of data which is imported, this process can take a while.
 To test if your setup is working we highly recommend to test with a small amount of CSV files.**
 ```
 python importer/importer/import.py